8 steps for transforming your practice to a concierge model

 Hybrid model: The hybrid model is sometimes appropriate for smaller practices that don’t have the requisite patient volume to support a full-conversion model.
 Physicians operating hybrid concierge practices deliver two different levels of service: one to their concierge members and another for their standard fee-for-service patients.
 Because patients can continue to see their physician, conversion yields tend to be low—typically below 100 concierge members.
 Furthermore, hybrid models actually increase, rather than decrease, physician workload with minimal increases in earnings.

 Segmented model: The segmented model is the most financially rewarding of all concierge healthcare models because it enables physicians to maintain their entire patient panel, while adding a new revenue stream from 200 to 600 concierge-program members.
 In a segmented model, physicians focus their time and attention on the care of program members and oversee the delivery of care to non-member patients by a physician extender.
-Concierge physicians utilizing the segmented model are able to reduce their workload by 25% and double or even triple their take-home earnings.
+Concierge physicians utilizing the segmented model are typically able to reduce their workload by 25% and typically double or even triple their take-home earnings.
 The segmented model is low risk, as no patients are terminated from the practice, and it provides physicians with the ability to evolve to a full-conversion model at a later date should they decide to do so.

 2. Identify options to maintain your existing patient base (assuming you’re not doing a full-conversion model).